Nigel Adkins: Southampton

 Adkins joined Southampton on 12 September 2010, after the Saints and Scunthorpe United agreed a compensation package.
 Adkins signed a three-year contract and was joined there by his former assistant at Scunthorpe, Andy Crosby.
 He gained his first victory in charge in his third game winning 1–0 at Sheffield Wednesday, with Lee Barnard scoring the only goal.
 The good start to his tenure continued and he guided Southampton into the play-off part of the table for the first time in League One on 2 November 2010 after a 4–0 win over Dagenham & Redbridge.
 After this result, the club joined the League One promotion rush, which was expected of them at the start of the campaign, and before the slow start.
 In the club's 125th anniversary match, Adkins saw his side beat Peterborough United 4–1.
-This was the sixth home win in a row, the best home form for the football club since 1992.
+This was the sixth consecutive home win, the best home form for the football club since 1992.

 Adkins guided his team into the top two for the first time since being relegated, after a 4–0 win over Exeter City on New Year's Day 2011 and managed a victory against Premier League opposition in Blackpool just one week later, taking his side into the fourth round of the FA Cup.
 Three days later he led his side to a 6–0 win away to Oldham Athletic and in the process recorded their fifth-straight victory.
 During Adkins' first transfer window at the club, he secured the contract of winger Adam Lallana for a new four-and-a-half-year contract.
 He signed winger Dany N'Guessan on loan from Leicester City, and signed Jonathan Forte on a three-and-a-half-year contract from Adkins' former club Scunthorpe United.
 Under the guidance of Adkins, the Saints achieved a club record of clean sheets in one season, beating the previous record of 19 set by Peter Shilton in the early 1980s.
 Adkins guided his side to promotion into the Championship after a 3–1 home win against Walsall on 7 May 2011, earning his third League One promotion in his managerial career behind champions Brighton and Hove Albion.
 He won the League One Manager of the Month for April 2011 after winning seven of the eight games that month and putting Southampton on the brink of promotion.